telerik/ajax-docs/api/server/Telerik.Web.UI/RadMultiSelect.md

                     The server-side event that is fired is SelectedIndexChanged.

+###  AutoWidth `Boolean`

+If set to true, the widget automatically adjusts the width of the popup element and does not wrap up the item label.

 ###  CascadeFrom `String`

-Use it to set the Id of the parent MultiColumnComboBox widget.Help topic showing how cascading functionality works
+Use it to set the Id of the parent MultiSelect widget.Help topic showing how cascading functionality works

 ###  CascadeFromField `String`